 Step Six: Seeing the Results

 The results of breast augmentation surgery are immediately visible.
 Over time, post-surgical swelling will resolve and incision lines will fade.
 Satisfaction with your new image should continue to grow as you recover and realize the fulfillment of your goal for fuller breasts.

 Your expectations and desired results for the breast augmentation will be addressed during your initial consultation.
 At this time, your physician will discuss desired shape, size, incision site and type of implant that will be used.
 You will also need to provide your complete medical history, family history of breast cancer (including results of previous mammograms and any biopsies) and current medical conditions and medications.

 Dr. Bindingnavele, who has over 13 years of experience, will provide information about each type of procedure and help you decide which method will achieve your most desired results.
 Different techniques are used by different surgeons in performing breast augmentation.
 The best procedure is chosen based on each individual patient and their preferences and needs.

-After you have settled in at home, you should be able to manage pain with over-the-counter medicines like acetaminophen or ibuprofen.
+After you have settled in at home, you should be able to manage pain with over-the-counter medicines like acetaminophen and tramadol.
 If you have a history of stomach, liver, or kidney problems, you should not take ibuprofen.
 Ibuprofen may not be advised if you have asthma or a history of asthma.
 Consult your physician regarding the best over-the-counter pain medicine for you.

 Rest is vital; you will need to give your body time to heal and recover.
 You only have one chance to heal properly, so following your doctor’s advice is important.
 Avoid excessive use of your arms and chest area, as it could cause irritation and bleeding.